- Benefits and Services

 - Suicide Prevention

-Bill Baumann’s role as a Veterans Service Commissioner is to provide advisory support to the Director of the Nevada Department of Veterans Services, and review and make recommendations to NDVS and the Commission on veterans’ issues and bills being placed before the legislature.
+Bill Baumann’s role as a Veterans Service Commissioner (VSC) is to provide advisory support to the Director of the Nevada Department of Veterans Services (NDVS), and to review and make recommendations to NDVS, and the Commission on veterans’ issues and bills being placed before the Nevada State Legislature.
 In this capacity, as in his roles as a member of the Southern Nevada Veterans Memorial Cemetery Volunteer Advisory Group and former member of the Southern Nevada Veterans Memorial Cemetery Advisory Committee, he assists NDVS in any way he can be of service to the mission to support the needs of Nevada’s veterans.
-He previously served as Commission Vice Chairman, and was elected Chairman in January of 2011.
-Mr. Baumann, originally from Des Moines, IA, has lived in Nevada for 7 ½ years.
-He has a broad and diverse educational background, including training in mediation and conflict management, FAA air traffic systems, Defense Contractor management, and marketing.
-He retired from the Air Force in 1971, where he served in both the aircraft maintenance and flight operations fields and completed his career as an Non-commissioned Officer In Charge of Training in 22 specialist career fields.
-He served in both Korea and Southeast Asia, where he was launch control NCOIC at U-Tapio, Thailand, and trained Ethiopian Air Force technicians in country during the Cuban Missile Crisis.
+He previously served as VSC Vice Chairman, and was elected Chairman in January of 2011.
+Mr. Baumann, originally from Des Moines, IA, has lived in Nevada for 17 ½ years.
+He has a broad and diverse educational background, including training in federal mediation and conflict management, FAA air traffic systems, Defense Contractor management, and marketing.
+He retired from the Federal Aviation Administration as Air Traffic Requirements Systems and Airways Facilities and Air Traffic Controllers Training Specialist.
+He retired from a major defense contractor, as an Aerospace Logistics and Management Engineer on the Space Shuttle Program, and for the same defense contractor, was the lead Integration and Implementation Engineer on the FAA Air Traffic Systems modernization program in the Great Lakes Region.
+He retired from the United States Air Force in 1971, having served in both the aircraft maintenance and flight operations fields, he completed his military career as a Non-commissioned Officer in Charge of Training in 22 specialist career fields.
+He served in both Korea and Southeast Asia, he was one of four aircraft launch control NCOIC’s at the Royal Thai Air Base U-Tapio, Thailand, launching 1,600 Aircraft Bomber and Tanker sorties over Vietnam each month.
+He and his team of 7 trained Ethiopian Air Force technicians in country during the Cuban Missile Crisis.
 Mr. Baumann is a Life Member of the Disabled American Veterans, and provides oversight to the day-to-day operations of the DAV Transportation System throughout the State of Nevada.
-Mr. Baumann and his wife Joan have three children, sons William Jr. and Aaron and daughter Dana, and a grandson, Calvin.
-He resides in Carson City and spends his free time repairing and delivering wheelchairs to America's Heroes in Nevada.

 Michael Musgrove was born in San Diego, California, and is a 40-year resident of Nevada, currently residing in Spring Creek.
 He served in the United States Air Force from 1968 to 1976 and attended Clark County Community College and Great Basin College.
 Mr. Musgrove is a member of the Veterans of Foreign Wars, the American Legion, and the Military Order of the Cootie.
 He was reappointed to his second term on the Commission in January of 2010, and was elected Vice Chairman in January of 2011.
 Mr. Musgrove continues to be instrumental in the development of NDVS rural outreach efforts.
 His goals as a commission member are to ensure veterans always have a place for interment at a veterans cemetery, that they receive health care and assistance they need, and that they are afforded the respect, dignity, and consideration they deserve for their service to the country.
 He is a father of two and grandfather of three.